Neo-Assyrian Empire: Kingship and royal ideology

-Because the rule and actions of the Assyrian king were seen as divinely sanctioned, resistance to Assyrian sovereignty in times of war was regarded to be resistance against divine will, which deserved punishment.
+Because the rule and actions of the king were seen as divinely sanctioned, resistance to Assyrian sovereignty in times of war was regarded to be resistance against divine will, which deserved punishment.
 Peoples and polities who revolted against Assyria were seen as criminals against the divine world order.

-The legitimacy of the king hinged on acceptance among the imperial elite, and to a lesser extent the wider populace, of the idea that the king was both divinely chosen by Ashur and uniquely qualified for his position.
-There were various methods of legitimization employed by the Neo-Assyrian kings and their royal courts.
+The legitimacy of the king hinged on acceptance among the imperial elite, and to a lesser extent, the wider populace, of the idea that the king was both divinely chosen by Aššur and uniquely qualified for his position.
+Various methods of legitimization were employed by the Neo-Assyrian kings and their royal courts.
 One of the common methods, which appears to be a new innovation of the Neo-Assyrian Empire, was the manipulation and codifying of the king's own personal history in the form of annals.
 This genre of texts is believed to have been created to support the king's legitimacy through recording events of their reign, particularly their military exploits.
-The annals were copied by scribes and then disseminated throughout the empire for propagandistic purposes, adding to the perception of the king's power.
+The annals were copied by scribes and disseminated throughout the empire for propagandistic purposes, reinforcing the perception of the king's power.
 In many cases, historical information was also inscribed on temples and other buildings.
 Kings also made use of genealogical legitimacy.
-Real (and in some cases perhaps fabricated) connections to past royalty established both uniqueness and authenticity since it established the monarch as a descendant of great ancestors who on Ashur's behalf were responsible for creating and expanding civilization.
+Real (and, in some cases, perhaps fabricated) connections to past royalty established both uniqueness and authenticity, positioning the monarch as a descendant of great ancestors who, on behalf of Aššur, were responsible for creating and expanding civilization.
 Nearly all Neo-Assyrian kings highlighted their royal lineage in their inscriptions.
-Genealogical qualification presented a problem for usurpers who did not belong to the direct genealogical lineage.
-The two Neo-Assyrian kings generally believed to have been usurpers, Tiglath-Pileser III and Sargon II, for the most part did not mention genealogical connections in their inscriptions but instead relied on direct divine appointment.
-Both of these kings claimed in several of their inscriptions that Ashur had "called my name" or "placed me on the throne".
+Genealogical qualifications posed a problem for usurpers who did not belong to the direct lineage.
+The two Neo-Assyrian kings generally believed to have been usurpers, Tiglath-Pileser III and Sargon II, for the most part did not mention genealogical connections in their inscriptions, instead relying on direct divine appointment.
+Both of these kings claimed in several of their inscriptions that Aššur had "called my name" or "placed me on the throne".